 Roles and Responsibilities of the Board Directors

 Board directors of today are expected to represent independent and diverse perspectives.
-Their main role is to perform the duties of strategic planning and oversight.
+The main role of a board of directors is to perform the duties of strategic planning and oversight.
 While these terms are used often, it's important not to diminish these duties, as they are the backbone of successful business planning.

-Board directors are much more than iconic figureheads.
+The purpose of a board of directors is much more than iconic figureheads.
 Boards typically look for specific qualities in choosing board members to fill vacant seats.
 Board members expect their fellow board directors to be willing to ask tough and probing questions to vet all sides of an issue.
 Board directors need to be well-informed and fully engaged with all major issues that affect the corporation.
 Identifying risks has become an integral part of board work because risks are becoming increasingly numerous and complex.

 When corporations hit bumps in the road, all fingers typically point back to the board of directors.
 Board directors must be willing to act quickly and responsibly when they need to take action to comply with fiduciary responsibilities or to uphold good governance standards.
 A crisis may occur at any time.
-Board members need to stand ready to thwart potential crises and to manage developing crises, so they don't adversely affect the corporation.
+Board members' responsibilities state that they need to stand ready to thwart potential crises and to manage developing crises, so they don't adversely affect the corporation.

 Roles and Responsibilities of the Corporate Secretary